davidfcarr/rsvpmaker/README.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Requires PHP: 5.6
 Requires at least: 5.0
-Tested up to: 6.0
+Tested up to: 6.0.1
-Stable tag: 9.5
+Stable tag: 9.5.1

 Schedule events, send invitations, track RSVPs, and collect payment via PayPal or Stripe.

 == Description ==

-RSVPMaker is an event scheduling and RSVP tracking plugin for WordPress.
+RSVPMaker is an event scheduling, event marketing, and RSVP tracking plugin for WordPress.
 Use it to:

 * Schedule and promote events of all sorts: conferences, classes, seminars, speaking events, parties and weddings are a few common uses.
 * Register attendees, prompting them to enter whatever information you need, including the names of guests.
 * Collect money using PayPal or Stripe.
-* Use the included RSVP Mailer tool to create and format email newsletters and event invitations in the WordPress editor.
-Send them using RSVPMaker's integration with Mailchimp or another high-capacity email service.
-Or use the built-in mailer to send to more targeted lists through your web server.
-* Power membership-oriented websites with tools for emailing all your members or just those who have or have not registered for a specific event.
 * Create webinars and other online events leveraging free resources like the YouTube Live service.
 * Use the Limited Time Content Gutenberg block -- a wrapper block that can include paragraphs, images, and other content -- to set a start and/or end time for the display of content.
 Useful for promoting events and limited time pricing on your home page or in the body of a blog post, without looking foolish if you forget to take down those promotions.

+In addition, the included RSVP Mail utility lets you create and format email newsletters as well as event invitations.

+* Create and edit newsletters within the WordPress block editor, rather than learning another content composer tool.
+Use dynamic blocks or shortcodes to incorporate dynamic content like lists of recent blog posts or upcoming events.
+* Power membership-oriented websites with tools for emailing all your members or just those who have or have not registered for a specific event.
+* Send email using your own web server or the integration with Mailchimp.
+* NEW PREMIUM OPTION: [RSVPMaker Mailer for Postmark](https://rsvpmaker.com/rsvpmaker-postmark/) lets you send newsletters, event promotions, and other messages using the Postmark service for reliable and economical sending of both transactional messages.

 https://youtu.be/NmwN1T9s44E

-RSVPMaker is free and open source, with no upsell to a premium version.
-The author is available to consult on customizations, but generally useful enhancements are folded back into the core plugin code.
+The plugin author is available to consult on customizations, but most generally useful enhancements are folded back into the core plugin code.
 RSVPMaker also aims to be developer-friendly, allowing you to build event-centric applications on top of it.

 Creating and Managing Events